 And the best comparison of all is with Germany, which activists claiming to represent the environment tout as the promised land when it comes to allegedly green energy.
 In that comparison, France is clearly superior.
 The data in the Guardian link above are from 2009, two years before Germany panicked and caved to facile “green” scaremongering over the harmless Fukushima meltdown and announced the phaseout of its zero-carbon nuclear fleet.
 France’s annual per capita CO2 emissions were then 6.3 tons—a full three tons lower than Germany’s.
 They are even lower now, and Germany, after decades of hectoring the rest of the world on the urgent necessity of cutting CO2 emissions, has quietly abandoned all hope of ever catching up.

 It’s not like the French are anti-CO2.
 They just understand and respect the global ecosystem, and leave CO2 production to natural processes, as much as possible.
 The country is known for its superb cuisine, the basis of which is bread and wine.
 The processes that manufacture both of these indispensable products ingeniously exploit the natural phenomenon of fermentation, a chemical process in which the yeast fungus species Saccaromyces cerevisiae turn sugars and carbohydrates into ethanol (alcohol) and CO2.
 That’s where the alcohol in wine comes from.
 Next time you’re extolling your beloved over a fine glass of red, drink a toast to these single-celled fungi—they created the mood.
-These fungi also produce the CO2 that leavens bread dough; this is what gives French bread its incomparable structure, elasticity, crumb, and flavour.
+These fungi also produce the CO2 that leavens bread dough; this, in combination with gluten, time, and expertise, is what gives French bread its incomparable structure, elasticity, crumb, and flavour.

 Well, not quite incomparable.
 One of my brothers runs a bakery in Toronto’s east end.
 I’d say French bread compares favourably with his.
 His breads are leavened mostly with natural yeast, i.e. sourdough.
 But he also does commercial-yeasted breads like baguettes.
 The baguettes you get in France are almost as good.
 His raisin bread is also out of this world, as this writeup says (photo 7/10).